 In October 2011, our Board of Directors adopted the amended Severance Policy for Principal Executive Officers, or the Severance Policy, which applies to certain executive officers designated by our Board of Directors who have completed at least one full year of employment with our company.
 Mr. Bergman is currently the only Named Executive Officer covered by the Severance Policy.
-Under the Severance Policy, we will pay 100% of base salary and target bonus in the case of our OEO and 50% of base salary and target bonus in the case of our other designated executive officers, and pay the COBRA premium for coverage under our medical plan for the designated executive officer and his or her dependents following a termination of employment by us without "good cause" or by the executive officer for "good reason," each as defined in the Severance Policy, for one year in the case of our CEO and six months in the case of our other designated executive officer's date of employment termination, and SUC awards held by our CEO or our other designated executive officer's date of employment termination, but not beyond their original term.
+Under the Severance Policy, we will pay 100% of base salary and target bonus in the case of our CEO and 50% of base salary and target bonus in the case of our other designated executive officers, and pay the COBRA premium for coverage under our medical plan for the designated executive officer and his or her dependents following a termination of employment by us without "good cause" or by the executive officer for "good reason," each as defined in the Severance Policy, for one year in the case of our CEO and six months in the case of our other designated executive officers.
+All outstanding and unvested stock options and DSU awards held by our CEO or our other designated executive officers will cease to vest on such executive officer's date of employment termination, and such executive officer's outstanding and vested stock options and DSU awards will be exercisable for 90 days after such executive officer's date of employment termination, but not beyond their original term.
 The Severance Policy will terminate upon a "change of control" of our company as defined in the Severance Policy.